johnvenkiah/John_Venkiah_Musician/README.md

 The tutors at Code Institute

-And of course my wonderful Mentor Mo, has guided me wonderfully.
+And of course my Mentor Mo, has guided me wonderfully.